 Overview

 We estimate annual and monthly ground-level fine particulate matter ($\rm{PM_{2.5}}$) for 2000-2019 by combining Aerosol Optical Depth (AOD) retrievals (Dark Target, Deep Blue, MAIAC) that make use of observations from numerous satellite-based NASA instruments (MODIS/Terra, MODIS/Aqua, MISR/Terra, SeaWiFS/SeaStar, VIIRS/SNPP, and VIIRS/NOAA20) with the GEOS-Chem chemical transport model, and subsequently calibrating to global ground-based observations using a residual Convolutional Neural Network (CNN), as detailed in the below reference for V6.GL.01.
-V6.GL.02.04 follows the methodology of V6.GL.01 but updates the ground-based observations used to calibrate the geophysical $\rm{PM_{2.5}}$ estimates for the entire time series, extends temporal coverage through 1998 – 2023, and includes retrievals from the SNPP VIIRS instrument.
+SatPM V6.GL.03 follows the methodology of V6.GL.01 and V6.GL.02.04, but updates the ground-based observations used to calibrate the geophysical $\rm{PM_{2.5}}$ estimates for the entire time series, extends temporal coverage through 1998 – 2024, and includes retrievals from the SNPP VIIRS instrument.
 Also, previous versions were reported to contain abnormally low values in certain, rare circumstances.
-This limitation has been addressed in V6.GL.02.04 using a modified padding strategy and stronger geophysical constraints.
+Also, the GEOS-Chem information (and the geophysical PM2.5) includes the latest updates on dust size and distribution.

 Annual and monthly mean $\rm{PM_{2.5}}$ [ug/m3] at 0.01° × 0.01°: https://wustl.box.com/v/ACAG-V6GL0204-CNNPM25